cc32d9/dappscatalog/docs/dappscatalog_participant_guide.md

 * `org`: organization name

-* `urlwebsite`: URL piinting to the project website
+* `urlwebsite`: URL pointing to the project website

 * `urllogo`: URL pointing to the logo image that would be displayed on dappscatalog website